jagenjo/rendeer.js/guides/animations.md

 var skeleton = new RD.Skeleton();
 ```

-Although you do not need it as SkeletalAnimation already contains a skeleton.
+Although you do not need it as ```RD.SkeletalAnimation``` already contains a skeleton.

+You may want to create skeletons as a container for interpolated poses from different animations, for animation blending;

 ## RD.SkeletalAnimation

-The SkeletalAnimation class contains information about the orientation of every bone along time.
+The SkeletalAnimation class contains every pose of the skeleton along time.

 You can create one like this: